Where to Buy (and Eat) Jamón Ibérico in Madrid

 You’ll see many restaurants where they cut the jamón ibérico right in front of you.
 Photo credit: Simón Martín

 Now that you know how to buy jamón ibérico in Madrid, why not delve deeper into the fascinating world of Spanish ham and more beloved Spanish plates?
-Join us on our Ultimate Spanish Cuisine Tour of Madrid and enjoy 15+ tastes at six iconic establishments, trying everything from authentic Spanish churros to Iberian ham and more.
+Join us on our Ultimate Spanish Cuisine Tour and enjoy 15+ tastes at six iconic establishments, trying everything from authentic Spanish churros to Iberian ham and more.

 0 Comment